 We know that can be difficult to manage on your own, so that’s why 1Password was created.
 It generates strong passwords for you, stores them securely, and even fills them when you need to sign in.

 The good news is that even if you’ve been reusing passwords for years, it’s never too late to stop.
 This is where the strong password generator and Watchtower come into play.

-Watchtower will automatically check the login items you store in 1Password and alert you if any of your passwords have been compromised.
+Watchtower automatically checks the login items you store in 1Password and alerts you if any of your passwords have been compromised.
 Watchtower also lists items with either reused or weak passwords, helping you to course-correct and generate new, stronger passwords.

 We continually update Watchtower as security breaches are reported, so you can quickly determine if your accounts are at risk.
 Integration with haveibeenpwned.com checks passwords in a database of exposed passwords, so you can make necessary adjustments before any damage can be done.